waynodiablo/Oystercard/rails/yelp_v2/1_installing_devise.md

 See [How To Create Haml](https://github.com/plataformatec/devise/wiki/How-To:-Create-Haml-and-Slim-Views)

-You can copy Devise views (for customization) to your app by running:

-	`gem install html2haml`

-  followed by the command below to find the .erb files to convert to haml.

-`find ./app/views/devise -name \*.erb -print | sed 'p;s/.erb$/.haml/' | xargs -n2 html2haml`

-  then delete the .erb files

-`rm ./app/views/devise/**/*.erb`

 #### How do I log into this thing?

 Have a look at `app/models/user.rb` to get the gist of your new User class.